jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 <a name='sync'></a>
-##Bluemix Live Sync
+##Update a running app automatically with Bluemix Live Sync

-With node.js apps, you can make changes to static files, like HTML or CSS, and have them immediately included in the deployed app by using the IBM® Bluemix™ Live Sync feature.
-Refresh the app in your browser to see the changes.
-You can also edit code, and use the **Quick Restart** icon restart the Node run time in a matter of seconds, without redeploying the app.
-You can use the Debugger to create breakpoints and inspect variables in your code so you can isolate problem areas as you work.
+Make changes to static files in Node.js apps and have them immediately propagated to the deployed app by using the IBM® Bluemix™ Live Sync feature.

+In the Web IDE, turn on Live Edit and see your updated static files immediately.
+Update a node module and use the **Quick Restart** icon to restart the Node run time in a matter of seconds, without redeploying the app.

+Use the Debugger to create breakpoints and inspect variables in your node modules so you can isolate problem areas as you work.

 ![Bluemix Live Edit](/features/images/live_edit.png)